WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist
-* "CountryB" deletes uploaded trusted issuer certificate
+* "CountryB" deletes uploaded trusted issuer entry
 * check that the response had an error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist